showyourwork/showyourwork/docs/zenodo.rst

-When you're ready to publish or distribute your article to the outside world --and you're confident the inputs to your cached rules won't change again-- you should publish your draft deposit for the current branch.
+When you're ready to publish or distribute your article to the outside world --and you're confident the inputs to your cached rules won't change again-- you should consider migrating your cached outputs from Zenodo Sandbox to Zenodo.
-You can do this either on Zenodo or by running
+You can easily do this by running

 .. code-block:: bash

     showyourwork cache publish

 in the top level of your repo.
-This will publish your deposit, giving it a permanent DOI (digital object identifier) and making it visible to unauthenticated users.
+This will transfer the latest draft of your Zenodo Sandbox deposit over to Zenodo and publish it, giving it a permanent DOI (digital object identifier) and making it visible to unauthenticated users.
-Once you do this, anyone can take advantage of the caching functionality.
+Once you do this, anyone can take advantage of the caching functionality, for all of eternity (well, for as long as Zenodo continues to exist).

 .. note::

-    Once you publish your deposit, further changes to a cached rule's inputs will result in a new draft being created.
-Future runs of your workflow will be able to restore the cache from any of the published versions or from the latest draft, so this could be convenient in cases where you'd like to have a few different sets of inputs cached.
+    Once you publish your deposit, further changes to a cached rule's inputs will result in a new draft being created on Zenodo Sandbox (much like what happens when you ``freeze`` your cache).
+Future runs of your workflow will be able to restore the cache from any of the frozen versions on Zenodo Sandbox, published versions on Zenodo, or from the latest draft on Zenodo Sandbox.

 .. warning::

     Published Zenodo deposits are permanent!
 There is no way to delete a Zenodo deposit once it's published, as it now has a perennial DOI associated with it.
 Therefore, it is important that users be responsible in their use of this service!
-    If you find it useful to publish the cache for your repository frequently, please consider using Zenodo Sandbox instead.
+    If you simply want a few different versions of your cache while you develop your project, please use the ``freeze`` feature instead (see above).

 Deleting the cache
 ^^^^^^^^^^^^^^^^^^

-You can delete the latest cache draft for the current branch by running
+You can delete the latest Zenodo Sandbox cache draft for the current branch by running

 .. code-block:: bash

     showyourwork cache delete

-Note that, as we mentioned above, you can't delete Zenodo deposits once they have been published!
+Note that, as we mentioned above, you can't delete deposits once they have been published!